 The CRMinHEFE list is a space for all stakeholders to discuss the implementation of CRM (Customer Relationship Management) as a process and as a technology in Higher and Further Education.
 It's focus is on the strategic, cultural change, systems management, etc aspects of CRM, rather than on the detailed installation issues of vendor specific systems.

 This list is a communications, dissemination and discussion forum linked to an ESRC funded seminar series on the cultural industries.
 It is an interdisciplinary initiative concerned with concepts, theory and practice in the field of the cultural industries.

-The diversity-management mailing list is used for the discussion and distribution of diversity management related information and events in the UK and internationally.
+This list has been retained 30/07/2014 no one can subscribe to this list and no one can post to this list - contact email@example.com for all enquiries regarding this list The diversity-management mailing list is used for the discussion and distribution of diversity management related information and events in the UK and internationally.